 On Palomintar Four in the underground realm of Darth Golluth lieutenant Whain looked concerned at the self-proclaimed Sith lord.

 "I could trace the coordinates of their call.
-I might have the exact location where the New Republic is hiding lady Vader, master.
+I might have the exact location where the New Republic is hiding lady Vader, my lord.
 Maybe you should send a invasion squad to Na'ctaMagh'Ba to capture her and bring her here.
 I'm sure my admiral can carry out that task," Whain suggested.

+"You suggest we should get her by force," Darth Golluth pondered, but Whain heard some mistrust in his voice.
 "No, we shouldn't do it that way, colonel.
-Don't think I'm giving up my plan to get her to Palomintar Four, but the Dalmarian officials and that leader of the New Republic shouldn't get suspicious about what's going.
+Don't think I'm giving up my plan to get her to Palomintar Four, but the Dalmaranian officials and that leader of the New Republic shouldn't get suspicious about what's going.
 There are other ways to get that lady to Palomintar Four you know."

 'Careful, Whain, this guy mustn't get suspicious about your loyalty.
 You must play your role as his loyal servant.'

 "Tell admiral Vestor, that I expect he will lay his hands on one of those Skywalkers quickly.
 They might be on Dalmaran keeping an eye on the girl.
 As for that other friend of her, her former guard Ian Tydon.
 He must be on Palomintar Six somewhere.
 Maybe the admiral could do some investigation there first.
-I'm told that the guy has been severly wounded.
+I'm told that the guy has been severely wounded.
 If so he will be a fine bait."

-"Yes, sir, those Skywalkers can be anywhere.
+"I will suggest admiral Vestor your last option, my lord, those Skywalkers can be anywhere.
 You told me they are Jedi Knights.
 Probably the Supreme Chancellor has send them on missions to extend the New Republic's influence.
 If Lady Vader is staying in those underground caverns on Na'ctaMagh'Ba there is no need for them to stay on Dalmaran as her protectors."

-"I will do as you've ordered, sir."
-Whain said and left the cave he had dubbed 'the throne room'.
-He quickly crossed through the corridors to the communication center.
-The tech droids were greeting him with a choir of welcoming bleeps.
 For a moment Whain looked at them.
 These mechanics shouldn't be around if he was transmitting a message to his superior.
 For a moment he stood in deep thoughts, then he grinned and walked over to the holographic display.
 He was granted access to the system and started rummaging in the system's inner files.
 After several he grinned again.
 Working rapidly he forced access to a hidden file.
 He scanned its content and started to change some code.
 He finished his work and saved the new coding.
-Almost immediately the bleeping sounds of the tech droids stopped.
+Almost immediately the beeping sounds of the tech droids stopped.
 Whain turned around and looked at the motionless droids.

 "I'm sorry, folks," He said apologetically, "I will activate you again, after I have done my chores.
 I wish you all sweet dreams."

-He turned back to the console and started to look for the communication frequency of the Basilisaea.
+He turned back to the console and started to look for the communication frequency of the Basilisæa.
 To his surprise he found out that the imperial star destroyer was in range of the system.
 He typed the access code of the ship and waited.

 "Yes, sir," the officer said and salute formally.